A Golden Labradoodle is a Labrador Poodle mix dog with a yellow coat.

 The Goldendoodle is a cross between a Golden Retriever and a Standard Poodle.
 While the Labradoodle is a cross between a Labrador Retriever and a Standard Poodle.

 But, the two can look quite a lot alike.
 Especially if both dogs have golden coats!
 Check out our full comparison for more detail.

 The golden Labradoodle coat is also called apricot.
 This is because it can range in color from a lighter golden cream to a darker orange-gold.
 The official Labradoodle dog breed standard describes the color as similar to the “inside of a ripe apricot.”

 Unless you plan to breed Labradoodles in the future, you may not need to know about canine coat color genetics.
 But, it can still be intriguing to see how the golden Labradoodle gets such a lovely golden coat!

 All dogs have two pigment types: phaeomelanin (red) and eumelanin (black).
 But how can you get a golden coat color from a base of red and black?

 Getting the Golden Coat

 Both of these basic pigment colors can be changed by the actions of other genes called extensions.

 In the case of the golden Labradoodle coat, phaeomelanin is altered from its default red base color to a lighter golden coat color.

-Meanwhile, the other base pigment, eumelanin, is modified to control the Labradoodle’s eye color and nose color.
-In the case of the golden Labradoodle, the nose color typically stays black and the eye color can range from brown to hazel.
+Meanwhile, the other base pigment, eumelanin, is changed to control the Labradoodle’s eye color and nose color.
+In the case of the golden Labradoodle, the nose color most often stays black, And the eye color can range from brown to hazel.